 Larissa Butler, Biochemistry with Intercalated Year.

-The University of Warwick is the top most targeted university by top employers (High Fliers Report 2017).
+The University of Warwick is in the top three most targeted university by top employers (High Fliers Report 2018).

 The QS Graduate Employability Rankings 2018 have ranked the University of Warwick in the world’s top 100 universities for graduate employability.